AdobeDocs/journey-optimizer.en/help/using/action/about-custom-action-configuration.md

 >[!NOTE]
 >
->The payload example cannot contain null values.
-Field names in the payload cannot contain a "." character.
+>Field names in the payload cannot contain a "." character.
 They cannot start with a "$" character.
+>

 ![](assets/customactionpayloadmessage2.png)